 - Mail-enabled security groups are not supported.

-- Veeam Backup for Microsoft Office 365 does not use an account under which you add your Office 365 organization.
+- Veeam Backup for Microsoft 365 does not use an account under which you add your Microsoft 365 organization.

 - In the Select accounts and configure their passwords list, select check boxes next to accounts that you want to add as backup accounts.